prysmaticlabs/documentation/docs/install/arm/docker.md

 ---
 id: docker
-title: Installing Prysm on macOS with Docker
+title: Installing Prysm on ARM64 with Docker
 sidebar_label: Installing with Docker
 ---

    > **NOTICE:** Docker is no longer a recommended installation method.
 Instead, please use the Prysm installation script instructions found [here](/docs/install/linux).

-Prysm can be installed on macOS systems with Docker.
+Prysm can be installed on ARM64 systems with Docker.
 This page includes instructions for performing this method.

 **Have questions?** Stop by the [#documentation](https://discord.gg/QQZMCgU) channel on Discord and let us know.